 Rome is not an expensive city to visit.
-It gets that reputation sometimes thanks to tourist traps, but most of the classic sights are actually really reasonable to visit – and a huge amount of the city is completely free to enjoy.
+It gets that unfortunate reputation sometimes thanks to tourist traps, but most attractions in Rome are actually pretty inexpensive – and a huge amount of the city is completely free to enjoy.
 Below is a growing list of amazing things you can do and see without putting your hand in your pocket.

 The further you get from the dome, the bigger it gets!
 This amazing view of St Peter’s is from the residential street of Via Niccolò Piccolomini.

 Notorious for having been Il Duce’s residence for nearly 20 years, this park is an eccentric masterpiece rarely visited by tourists.